 You must agree the onboarding with the staff in advance.
 The house has an information folder with more information about the camp centre and nearby services.
 You will receive instructions for returning the key during the onboarding round.

 Meriharju Nature House and Camping Centre is suitable for camp activities by various groups throughout the year.
 Meriharju Nature House and Camping Centre is not accessible to disabled people.
 The best times for school camps are February–April in the spring and October–December in the autumn.

 - Accommodation is available for 34 people in bunk beds; no floor accommodation.

 - Meriharju provides guests with duvets and pillows.
 Guests must bring their own sheet, duvet cover and pillowcase, or a pillowcase, sheet and sleeping bag.

 - Two showers

-- Separate sauna building with two outhouses next to it.
+- A separate sauna building with two outdoor toilets next to it.

 - Two playing fields, one of which is a fenced former tennis court.

 - At the end of the house, at the edge of the forest, there is a sheltered grilling spot that can accommodate about 15 people.

 - The storage room in the vestibule has pancake frying pans and sticks for grilling sausages.
 In the kitchen, you can find plastic mugs and plates for camping and grilling.
 There is a wooden shed between the house and grill spot, where you will find logs available to customers.